Wow. That’s really pretty! (^^)

 if you want to wear it out on a regular basis, dress it down and wear it during the weekends – shopping, movies, lunch with friends, dinner dates, to the bar, etc…

 I think its fine for the office.
 Just style it accordingly so it looks more office like.
-For example, wear a blazer over^^posted almost 5 years ago
+For example, wear a blazer over^^posted about 5 years ago

 I love the idea of dressing it down.
-Flats and a blazer or cardigan would make it perfect.posted almost 5 years ago
+Flats and a blazer or cardigan would make it perfect.posted about 5 years ago